tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/search-documents.md

         }
     ```

-    Notice the last facet is on a nested field.
+    Notice the last facet is on a sub-field.
 Facets count the parent document (Hotels) and not intermediate sub-documents (Rooms), so the response will determine the number of hotels that have any rooms in each price bucket.

 3. Using a filter, narrow down the previous faceted query result after the user clicks on Rating 3 and category "Motel".